 The first pillar – the fundamental collective social psychology of Ethiopians arising from their uninterrupted statehood– is in turn dependent on the security sector: essentially the military, police forces at federal and regional level, the intelligence agencies and the leadership at federal and regional government from the Prime Minister to regional presidents.
 The general relationship between the federal government and regional states has weakened and, in some cases, has become broodingly confrontational.

-As for the intelligence apparatus, the National Intelligence and Security Service (NISS) has been hardest hit by the transition and needs to be rebuilt ab initio.
+As for the intelligence apparatus, the National Intelligence and Security Agency (NISA) has been hit hardest by the transition and needs to be rebuilt ab initio.
 An instrument of political repression, the agency was heavily exposed to pressure from the EPRDF leadership during mass protests that took place in the period 2015–2018.
 It has been institutionally paralyzed, first in Somali state, then in Amhara, and Oromia and then now in Tigray.
-As a result, NISS, although a key part of the federal government, at present does not have the reach it once enjoyed in many parts of the country.
+As a result, NISA, although a key part of the federal government, at present does not have the reach it once enjoyed in many parts of the country.

 Strong and disciplined, the army remains the only solid pillar supporting the security of the country.
 It might crack, however, if it were to become involved in massive operations that were publicly perceived as attacks on a specific ethnic community or popular movement (as are current interventions in Oromia or ongoing confrontations in Somali, Afar, Tigray).
 Though long overdue, the reform of the Security Sector should have been carried out with utmost care.